Chelsea Kellogg

 • PTSD External link

 I specialize in helping people understand the ways trauma, especially complex trauma and intergenerational trauma, impacts their lives, their relationships, and their emotional and behavioral symptoms or experiences.
-Using somatic therapy, mindfulness, neuroscience, and psychoeducation, I facilitate an integration of traumatic life experiences so you can regain safety, personal power, agency, healthy connection, and self trust.
+Using somatic therapy, mindfulness, awareness of systemic oppression, neuroscience, and psychoeducation, I facilitate an integration of traumatic life experiences so you can regain safety, personal power, agency, joy, liberation, healthy connection, and self trust.

 • Relationship / Marriage Issues External link

-I specialize in couple and relationship therapy for people living with trauma.
-Relationships can wound but they can also be tremendous healing agents.
-I will help you learn how to relate to your own or your partner’s trauma and how it shows up in the relationship in new ways that foster connection, intimacy, security, and mastery.
+I specialize in couple and relationship therapy for people living with trauma and neurodiversity.
+I will help you understand your own or your partner’s trauma/neurodiversity and how it shows up in the relationship.
+I will help you foster new ways of interacting that bring connection, intimacy, and security.
 We will work together to communicate skillfully, negotiate conflicting needs, become less reactive and more receptive, make repairs, and choose new behaviors together.

 • Women's Issues External link